 - As tempting as it may seem, don’t use screen time as a reward or punishment.

-- Explain why you want them to reduce screen time.
+- Please explain why you want them to reduce screen time.

-- Don’t allow them to use social media until they’re 13.
+- Please don’t allow them to use social media until they’re 13.

-- Even when they’re allowed to have a social media account without having to lie about their age, monitor their media use.
+- Even when they’re allowed to have a social media account without lying about their age, monitor their media use.

 How Much Screen Time Is Good?